Get Free Sample

 SOCO® Mining Polymer Lagoon Dredging

-SOCO® polymer now offers a complete dredging solution for the efficient removal of mud, sludge and solids, namely dredging polymers.
+SOCO® super absorbent polymer sap now offers a complete dredging solution for the efficient removal of mud, sludge and solids, namely dredging polymers.
 Dredged Polymer uses the latest technology and is a cost-effective solution for the cleaning of ponds, lagoons, canals, tailings ponds and sedimentation basins.

 Dredging polymer is a simple, efficient and easy-to-use alternative to more complex heavy-duty dredging equipment.
 The best solution for dredging shallow ponds or lagoons.